SychevSP/redux-lightweight-persist/README.md

 A lightweight library to store selected parts of the state to persistent storage.
 Nested paths are supported.
-Works with custom load/ save asynchronous functions
+Works with custom load/ save asynchronous functions.

 ## Usage